 Activity note: We will ride about 100 miles on the motorcoach today, approximately 2.5 hours total drive time.

-Breakfast: At the hotel, the breakfast buffet includes eggs, breakfast meats, hash-browns, oatmeal, cold cereal, toast, juice, milk, coffee, tea, water.
+Breakfast: At the hotel, the breakfast buffet includes sausage, bacon, eggs, hash-browns, oatmeal, cold cereal, toast, juice, milk, coffee, tea, water.

-Morning: After we check out of the hotel, we’ll ride to the Montana State Capitol Complex set amid 10 acres of spacious lawns.
+Morning: After hotel check-out, we’ll ride to the Montana State Capitol Complex set amid 10 acres of spacious lawns.
 The handsome capitol building itself was completed in 1902.
 Among its many beautiful paintings is Charles M. Russell's magnificent historical depiction of Lewis and Clark meeting the Indians at Ross' Hole on September 5, 1805.
 A local expert will lead our exploration.
 Then, it’s time for a self-directed walk through the Montana Historical Society that collects, preserves, and interprets fine art, historical, archaeological, and ethnological artifacts pertaining to the state and region.
-The collection of more than 50,000 items relates to all aspects of Montana history and culture, including Native American pieces from each of the many tribes that have called Montana home.
+The collection of more than 50,000 items relates to all aspects of Montana history and culture including Native American pieces from each of the many tribes who have called Montana home.
 Other outstanding features are works by Montana's “Cowboy Artist," Charles M. Russell, and sculptor Bob Scriver’s life works representing wildlife, frontier figures, and native people.
 We’ll then depart for Gates of the Mountains, the name bestowed by Meriwether Lewis in July 1805.
 We’ll embark on a boat excursion along the Missouri River to view wooded slopes and towering walls of limestone that Lewis and Clark would still recognize today.
-High above are bighorn sheep and mountain goats, eagles and some 120 other species of bird life, while the canyon is home to creatures such as beavers, black bears, deer, ermine, mountain lions, otters, squirrels, and more (which may or may not be visible during our boat ride).
+High above are Bighorn sheep and Mountain Goats, eagles and some 120 other species of bird life, while the canyon is home to creatures such as beavers, black bears, deer, ermine, mountain lions, otters, squirrels, and more (which may or may not be visible during our boat ride).

 Lunch: Sack lunches in the park.

-Afternoon: We’ll reboard our motorcoach and continue to Great Falls, with historic interpretation by our on board Study Leader.
-For centuries, native peoples hunted buffalo by stampeding them over a mile-long cliff in what is now the First Peoples Buffalo Jump State Park.
+Afternoon: We’ll reboard our motorcoach and continue to Great Falls, with historic interpretation on board by our Study Leader.
+For centuries, native peoples hunted buffalo by stampeding them over a mile-long cliff in what is now First Peoples Buffalo Jump State.
 Tribe members waiting below would finish the kills.
 Some areas in the archaeological site have up to 18 feet of compacted buffalo skeletons.
 Ulm Pishkun in the park may be the largest such site in the world.
 We’ll stop to explore with our local expert.
-Arriving in Great Falls, we'll check-in to the hotel with some time to freshen up and relax before dinner.
+Arriving in Great Falls, we'll check in to the hotel with some time to freshen up and relax before dinner.

-Dinner: At the hotel we'll enjoy salad, entrées, side dishes, dessert, juice, coffee, tea, water.
+Dinner: At the hotel we'll enjoy salad, entrées, side dishes, desserts, juice, coffee, tea, water.

 Evening: At leisure.